Neuroradiology Clinical Division Research

 Dr. A. James Barkovich, MD, Director

 Pediatric Neuroradiology Research is led by Dr. A. James Barkovich.
 Dr. Barkovich has been doing research in this field for 30 years.
 He is a world leader in imaging of newborn children, children with epilepsy, infants and children with developmental brain malformations, and inborn errors of metabolism and has authored many papers on all of these subjects.
 His research in these fields has been funded by the National Institutes of Health for more than 20 years, with the work leading to more than 400 peer reviewed publications in the medical and scientific literature.
 He has won research awards from the United Cerebral Palsy Research and Education Foundation, the American Society of Neuroradiology, the Swiss-German-Austrian Child Neurology Society and the Radiological Society of North America, and has been recognized as the Faculty Clinical Research Lecturer at UCSF.
-Dr. Barkovich’s textbook on pediatric neuroradiology, called Pediatric Neuroimaging is now in its 5th edition and is generally considered to be the definitive textbook in the field.
+Dr. Barkovich’s textbook on pediatric neuroradiology, called Pediatric Neuroimaging, is now in its 5th edition and is generally considered to be the definitive textbook in the field.
 Dr. Barkovich has close collaborations in his research and clinical work with members of the departments of Child Neurology, Pediatric Neurosurgery, and Neonatology, as well as a strong team of imaging scientists led by Dr. Duan Xu.

 Together with Dr. Xu, Dr. Barkovich uses state of the art MRI techniques to study the process of normal brain development.
-This knowledge allows them to better understand abnormalities seen on MR studies of newborn and infant patients.
+This knowledge allows them to understand better abnormalities seen on MR studies of newborn and infant patients.
 Analysis of myelination, (the development of myelin sheaths around nerve fibers of the central nervous system in order to increase the speed of transmission of nerve signals), is one area of particular research interest.
 The processing speed of a brain is determined, in large part, by the myelination around the nerves in the brain.
 When nerves are myelinated properly, messages and neuronal signals are transmitted through the brain more effectively.
-Various diseases may demyelinate the white matter resulting in brain dysfunction.
+Various diseases may demyelinate the white matter, resulting in brain dysfunction.

 Pediatric neuroradiology research includes: